RaceStatsApp Review: Horse Racing Betting & Analytics App

 Bet Finder is where you will find 10+ years of horse racing data, with the ability to filter through it however you want.

-If you devote some time to using this tool each day that you plan to use RaceStatsApp, it can really help you decide which races to play.
 For example, you may find that a meeting is looking unlikely to have many favourites winning that day, which would give you added confidence backing outsiders.

 Take this Fairyhouse meeting as an example: